stasis78/7dtd-mods/README.md

 Adds a new steel tier to garage door with 3 levels, just like the iron version.
 Simply build a regular metal garage door and upgrade it.
 Inherits the Msteel material so it is very strong like the vault doors and stuff.

+### PickupSeedsMod

+Lets you pick up seeds, instead of punching them on accident.

 # OTHER MODS I USE

 ### LadderMovementSpeedMod